agilepro/software-craftsmanship/docs/Error Handling/Message Quality/literal-error-messages.md

 Specify at least one activity to perform operation
 ```

 The first question you are going to have is: how do I specify at least one activity?
-It doesn’t tell you.
+It doesn't tell you.
 Maybe you did specify the activities, but you mispelled “activities” (e.g. “actvities”) or maybe you thought the array was simply named “activity”.
 From your point of view, you _have_ specified at least one activity.
-The error message doesn’t really tell you what is wrong.
+The error message doesn't really tell you what is wrong.
 It says what your goals was — and you might know that — but your failure in how to specify the activities is not clear.
 How frustrating.

 ## A Better Error Message